aptos-foundation/AIPs/aips/aip-x.md

 ```
 User can use this api to register a trading intent to offer a value of `Source` type.
 The intent can only be executed if anyone can provide a value of `Witness` type.
 Intent always have an expiry time so that issuer can claim the resource back after the expiry time.
 Note that the return value of this function is wrapped in an `Object`.
 This is because we want anyone to be able to claim this intent by providing the address of this object.

-Another note is that this procedure is an on-chain procedure.
-Ideally we should make this a signed message instead so that users don't need to publish this intent to everyone.

 ### Consuming intents
 ```
 struct TradeSession<Args> {